Deeksha-kulal/image-processing/README.md

 Program3:Program to find sum and mean of the image
 description:
-listdir()-it is used to get the list of all files and directories in the specified directory
+listdir()-it is used to get the list of all files and directories in the specified directory append()this method in python adds the single item to the existing list

 import cv2
 import os